symonsoft/ppretty/README.md

-# ppretty v.1.1
+# ppretty v.1.2

 ## About
-Convert any python object to a human readable format.
+Converts any python object to a human readable format.

+Supports **Python 2.7** and higher.

 ## Installation
 ```sh